John R. Allen Jr.

 John R. Allen Jr. (born 1935) is a retired United States Air Force (USAF) brigadier general.
 Allen served on active duty for 31 years, until his retirement in 1990.
 He is a highly decorated command pilot with over 6,000 flying hours on B-47 Stratojet, FB-111, B-52 Stratofortress, KC-135 Stratotanker and T-39 Sabreliner aircraft.

 Biography

 Early years and education

 John R. Allen Jr. was born in Louisville, Kentucky, in 1935.
 He graduated from high school in Spartanburg, South Carolina, in 1954.
-He received a Bachelor of Arts degree from the University of Nebraska in 1975 and a Master of Arts degree in Management and Supervision from Central Michigan University in 1979.
+He received a Bachelor of Arts degree from the University of Nebraska–Lincoln in 1975 and a Master of Arts degree in Management and Supervision from Central Michigan University in 1979.
 He completed Squadron Officer School in 1966, Industrial College of the Armed Forces in 1980 and the program for senior officials in national security at the John F. Kennedy School of Government, Harvard University, in 1985.